Director, Practice Group Leader

 Brent is a corporate and commercial litigation lawyer, and the practice group leader for disputes in South Africa.

-He joined Norton Rose Fulbright in January 2005 as a candidate attorney and was retained as an associate in the firm's commercial litigation team in 2007.
+He joined Norton Rose Fulbright in January 2005 as a candidate attorney and was retained as an associate in the firm's corporate and commercial litigation team in 2007.
 After three years he was promoted to director.
 He was a member of the South African Supervisory Board from September 2013 until August 2019 when, as practice group leader, he became a member of the South African office's Management Committee.
-He is also the head of the Professional Recruitment Committee which oversees graduate recruitment and professional lateral hires in Johannesburg, Cape Town and Durban – until December 2021, having been part of the committee for a decade, and having lead it for half that time.
+Brent was the head of the Professional Recruitment Committee – which oversees graduate recruitment and professional lateral hires in Johannesburg, Cape Town and Durban – until December 2021, having been part of the committee for a decade, and having lead it for half that time.

 Brent was the lead director in Bornman v National Credit Regulator (Supreme Court of Appeal, September 2013), iMvula Quality Protection (Pty) Ltd v Licinio Loureiro & Others (SCA, March 2013), and Loureiro & Others v iMvula Quality Protection (Pty) Ltd (Constitutional Court, March 2014).
 He was the lead associate in FirstRand Bank Ltd v National Lotteries Board (SCA, March 2008) and NCSPCA v Openshaw (SCA, May 2008).

 On secondment to FirstRand Bank, Brent was the Acting Head of Group Legal from August 2016 until February 2017, while continuing to manage his litigation practice.